NHOrus/srwq-compilation/episode-38.md

 Then theres a rattle behind you.
 Your closet opens.

 "Hi.
-I...heard you were feeling down..."
+I... heard you were feeling down..."

 You run to Arado and hug him tightly.
 You start to sniffle as he returns the hug.
 Then you bury your face in his shoulder and start to bawl.